bbauska/Coursera-Bootstrap/readme.md

 responsive web design.

-We will examine more about responsive web design in the next lesson, but quickly summarizing it, you don\'t realize that your website may be accessed from various kinds of devices of different screen savers ranging from small mobile phones all the way to up to a full-fledged desktop.
+We will examine more about responsive web design in the next lesson, but quickly summarizing it, you don&apos;t realize that your website may be accessed from various kinds of devices of different screen savers ranging from small mobile phones all the way to up to a full-fledged desktop.